Description

 'Volatility is a rate at which the price of a security increases or decreases for a given set of returns.
 Volatility is measured by calculating the standard deviation of the annualized returns over a given period of time.
 It shows the range to which the price of a security may increase or decrease.
 Volatility measures the risk of a security.
 It is used in option pricing formula to gauge the fluctuations in the returns of the underlying assets.
 Volatility indicates the pricing behavior of the security and helps estimate the fluctuations that may happen in a short period of time.'

-• Looking at 30 days standard deviation in of % in the period of the last 3 years, we see it is relatively lower, thus better in comparison to SPY (17.9%).
+• Looking at the 30 days standard deviation of % in the last 5 years of Global X Clean Water ETF, we see it is relatively smaller, thus better in comparison to the benchmark SPY (20.9%)

 DownVol: